Santuario de Santa María Magdalena

 From a distance this unique cathedral looks like a sand castle, and close up it definitely resembles a small Sagrada Familia.

-Santuario de Santa María Magdalena cathedral
+A view of the front of the Santuario de Santa María Magdalena cathedral in Novelda

 The brick and natural stone built Sanctuary has two 25m tall towers with crosses on top and is adorned with various sculptures of religious figures.

-Santuario de Santa María Magdalena cathedral
+A view of the Santuario de Santa María Magdalena cathedral in Novelda

-Inside Santuario de Santa María Magdalena cathedral
+Inside the Santuario de Santa María Magdalena cathedral in Novelda

 Is the Santuario de Santa María Magdalena in Novelda worth visiting?

 If you find yourself in the area, the Santuario de Santa María Magdalena is definitely worth a visit.
-I wouldn’t say it’s worth a special trip if you’re a long way away from Novelda, as you’ll probably only spend an hour or two there.
+I wouldn’t say it’s worth a special trip if you’re a long way away from Novelda, as you’ll probably only spend an hour or so there.

 As well as the cathedral itself, the views across the surrounding countryside and mountains are stunning, and you can sit on the terrace of the restaurant next door to take in the scenery.